grramos/fabric-sizer/README.md

 pnpm test
 ```

-The tests exercise representative fixtures for 3-stage Clos, 5-stage Clos, and Dragonfly+ sizing including oversubscription and error handling cases.
+The tests exercise representative fixtures for each supported topology.

 ## Project structure